The Global GHG Accounting and Reporting Standard for the Financial Industry

 Global Core Team

-22 PCAF participants volunteered to form the PCAF Core Team to co-create the Global GHG Accounting and Reporting Standard for the Financial Industry with the ultimate goal of harmonizing GHG accounting and reporting.
+The Global Core Team of PCAF governs the Global GHG Accounting and Reporting Standard for the Financial Industry with the ultimate goal of harmonizing GHG accounting and reporting.

 Regional implementation